 Veterans DD214 (if applicable)|

-The eligible list created by this recruitment may be used to fill future vacancies within the department for both temporary/extra-help and permanent positions.
+The eligible list created by this recruitment may be used to fill future vacancies for both temporary/extra-help and permanent positions.

 Placer County offers a comprehensive benefits package to employees.
 The following information represents benefits currently available to permanent Placer County employees and may be subject to change.
 Applicants should inquire as to the most current benefit package during hiring interviews or by contacting the Human Resources Department.

 For more information regarding the benefits Placer County has to offer, please visit Placer County's Human Resources website.

 This is the full journey level class in the Civil Legal Secretary series.
 This class is distinguished from the Civil Legal Secretary I level by the assignment of the full range of duties including the more difficult and complex work.
 Employees at this level receive only occasional instruction or assistance as new or unusual situations arise and are fully aware of the operating procedures and policies within the work unit.
 Positions in this class are flexibly staffed and are normally filled by advancement from the entry level.

 This class is distinguished from the Senior Civil Legal Secretary in that the latter is responsible for performing the more sensitive duties and providing technical and/or functional supervision to others when assigned.